 - Assuming KEV is complete.
 KEV is the best public catalog, but it lags.
 Active exploitation against your customers can precede KEV listing by days or weeks.

 - Treating CVSS as a deadline.
 A CVSS Critical does not mean "patch in 24 hours".
 It means "look at this first".
-The deadline comes from your policy SLA, the EPSS, the KEV status, and ultimately the Annex I Part II point (2) "without delay" standard.
+The deadline comes from your policy SLA, the EPSS, the KEV status, and ultimately the expected without-delay remediation standard.

 - Failing to refresh EPSS scores.
 A vulnerability scored EPSS 0.02 at intake and never re-scored will sit in your low-priority backlog while real exploitation builds outside your view.